Course code: 3GJ322

 - Theoretical MA thesis

-The thesis must follow the requirements outlined in the Manual for Theoretical MA Thesis in NLA–s Programme in Global Journalism.
-The length of the thesis shall be 35,000 words (approximately 80 pages), /- 25%.
+The thesis must follow the requirements outlined in the Manual for Theoretical MA Thesis in NLA's Programme in Global Journalism.
+The recommended length of the thesis is 30,000 words (approximately 60 pages), /- 25%.
 The word count includes all text, introductory pages, footnotes, reference list etc., but excludes appendices.
-The thesis may be written in either English, Norwegian, Swedish or Danish.

 The thesis is assessed by an examination committee composed of two members; one internal and one external.
 The committee decides on a grade for the thesis, after which the candidate is required to defend the thesis orally before the examination committee.
 The performance in the defence may confirm the grade, alternatively adjust the grade one step up or down.
 This in turn constitutes the final grade for the thesis.